mengcheng-gong-intel/What2Cook/SQL/README.md

 # Database Schema #
-This is the database schema diagram!
+Here is the diagram of our database schema.
 ![Database Schema](./img/DBSchema.png)